Program Deployment for Energy Trust of Oregon’s Production Efficiency Program

 Energy Trust is an independent nonprofit corporation that manages ratepayer funds collected by utilities designated for energy efficiency and renewable energy development.
 Their mission is to “change how Oregonians produce and use energy by investing in efficient technologies and renewable resources that save dollars and protect the environment.”

 We assist Energy Trust of Oregon in implementing their Production Efficiency program.
 As a Program Delivery Contractor, we work with hundreds of industrial customers to offer technical and financial support on behalf of Energy Trust of Oregon.
-To date, we have exceeded energy savings goals and delivered over 40 million kWh in energy savings.
+To date, we have delivered over 160 million kWh in energy savings.

 Field and Lab Testing of Mitsubishi’s Prototype Ductless Heat Pump (DHP) plus H2O Product for NEEA